Harv Smyth: Air officer

 As an air commodore, Smyth was appointed Honorary Colonel of the 2nd (Northern Ireland) Battalion, Army Cadet Force from 1 June 2016, and attended the Higher Command and Staff Course at the Defence Academy of the United Kingdom in 2017.
 Following a stint as the Combined Air and Space Operations Centre Director at the Al Udeid Air Base in Doha, Smyth was promoted air vice-marshal and appointed Air Officer Commanding No. 1 Group in July 2018.
 He was awarded the United States' Legion of Merit, and was granted permission to wear the award by the Queen on 5 April 2019.

 Smyth was appointed as the first Director Space in February 2020, and was succeeded in command of No. 1 Group by Air Vice-Marshal Allan Marshall.
 Reporting on Smyth's new post, Defense News wrote that "up to 25 civilians and military personnel involved in finance, policy and capabilities will support the new space directorate" in the Ministry of Defence's Main Building.
 It also wrote that No. 23 Squadron RAF had been reformed, as a space squadron, "responsible for day-to-day space command-and-control" and the remote control and manoeuvring of satellites.
 Smyth was appointed a Companion of the Order of the Bath (CB) in the 2020 Birthday Honours.
 He was promoted to air marshal on 26 August 2022, on his appointment as Deputy Commander Operations.
 In December 2023, it was announced that he would be the next Deputy Chief of the Defence Staff (Military Strategy and Operations); he succeeded Sir Roland Walker in the role in March 2024.

 In July 2025, the Ministry of Defence announced that Smyth be the next Chief of the Air Staff.
 He was promoted to air chief marshal and took up the post on 29 August 2025, in succession to Sir Richard Knighton, thereby becoming head of the RAF.
 He was appointed an aide-de-camp (ADC) to the King on the same day.

+He was advanced to Knight Commander of the Order of the Bath (KCB) in the 2026 New Year Honours.